SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 To create an unstructured task that's not part of the current actor, known more specifically as a :newTerm:`detached task`, call the `Task.detached(priority:operation:) <//apple_ref/swift/fake/Task.detached>`_ class method.
-Both of these operations return a task handle that lets you interact with the task --- for example, to wait for its result or to cancel it.
+Both of these operations return a task that you can interact with --- for example, to wait for its result or to cancel it.

 ::